 Know Your Grow Zone // Obviously not all things flourish in every area.
 We live in one of the harsher summer climates but mild winters give us more options for year round growing.
 Find your zone HERE and then learn about what grows best for you.

 Know Your Space // Plan things out.
 Space things out.
 Utilize that space that you have wisely.
 It’s easy to think you can cram everything into a space.
 But each plant needs room to grow, room to breathe, room to flourish.
 I didn’t know that air flow was important, but it is!
+It isn’t as important at the start, but it could be wise to consider storage space like these sheds for sale if you find you enjoy gardening.
+You will find you have to find space for many gardening tools, equipment, and supplies as you continue.

 Know Your Soil // Soil testing is really helpful.
 For a relatively low cost you can have your soil tested and figure out if you need to add any supplements or what might grow best.
 You can get that information HERE along with a lot of other resources from LSU Ag.
 Now I’m preaching to the choir because I have multiple soil kits, I just need to take the time to send my soil sample in.
 Which now is a great time because we’re between growing things in the garden so we don’t have to move anything to get soil samples.